 - Start a book club for two: Read a short book or comic and speak about it on a call.

-- Cook “together apart”: Select something to cook together, in individual homes and compare tastes and pictures.
+- Cook “together apart”: Select something to cook together, in individual homes, and compare tastes and pictures, or when they come to visit.

 Collaborative activities like this strengthen parent-child bonds and sharpen household skills.